benders5e/benders5e/earthbender.md

 #### Earthen Weapon
 *Cost: 1 chi*
-You mold earth into a melee weapon of your choice, adopting its statistics.
+You mold earth into a simple melee weapon of your choice, adopting its statistics with one exception: if the weapon deals slashing or piercing damage, you only deal half damage.
 You have proficiency with any weapon you form.

-You can use your Attack Action to make one attack.
+You use your Attack Action to make one attack.
 At fifth level, this increases to two attacks.

+**Metal:** When using metal as the material for this form, you can fashion martial melee weapons in addition to simple melee weapons.
+You deal full damage even for slashing or piercing weapons.

 #### Rock Armor
 *Cost: 1 chi*